16 min read read

 The Fix

-Check your variables!
-If the data is already an object, you do not need to parse it.
-You only use JSON.parse() when you are dealing with a raw string (like a response from an API or a line from a file).
-A simple typeof check can save you a lot of headache here:
+Check your variables.
+If the data is already an object, it does not need parsing.
+JSON.parse() is only for raw strings (for example, an API response body or a line read from a file).
+A quick typeof check can prevent this mistake:

 if (typeof data === "string") {